 Rooms must be reserved and approved by the Event Scheduling Office prior to their use.
 Use of and access to University residence hall rooms or apartments must be approved by Residence Life and First Year Experience for a set period of time, and any access or use of those spaces outside of the specified time frame will be considered a violation of this policy.
-The following behaviors are prohibited:

-- Unauthorized/improper creation, possession, duplication, or use of University keys or Chapman ID cards. - Inauthorized/improper entry to or exit from or use of I Iniversity premises
+- Unauthorized/improper creation, possession, duplication, or use of University keys or Chapman ID cards. - Unauthorized/improper entry to or exit from or use of University - Tampering with any locking device on campus, including security gates and - · Loaning out keys or Chapman ID cards that have been issued for individual